Skip to content

 # O(n) - where n = string length

-fs = frozenset("hello") # frozenset({'h', 'e', 'l', 'o'})
+fs = frozenset("hello") # frozenset({'h', 'l', 'e', 'o'})

-fs = frozenset("aabbcc") # frozenset({'a', 'b', 'c'})
+fs = frozenset("aabbcc") # frozenset({'c', 'b', 'a'})

 From Other Iterables